redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```

 So, to summarize : we extended our Quarkus app to integrate with a Decision Service that was built using DMN and Decision Tables
-1. The final app source code is available on github at https://github.com/akochnev/pamdm-quarkus-lab (if you run into issues with any of the piecemeal source code)
+1. The full source code for the Decision Manager integration on github at https://github.com/akochnev/quarkus-workshop-labs/tree/ak-pamdm-exttras (if you run into issues with any of the piecemeal source code)

   ![Congratulations](https://placehold.it/15/008000/000000?text=+) `Congratulations, you just completed the integration of the Quarkus lab and the DMN Decision Service
 `